 The common name of Smooth Aster refers to the smooth stems and leaves which makes this species different from most asters.
 There are several flower stems (with floral arrays) per plant, branching from the main stem, which usually has a whitish bloom and some red streaking.
 Stems are typically 20 to 60 inches high.

-Leaves are alternate, thick, are narrowly lance shaped to ovate, around 5 times longer than wide and usually clasp the stem, but smaller upper stem leaves may be stalkless and not fully clasping.
+Leaves are alternate, thick, are narrowly lance shaped to ovate, less than or equal to 5 times longer than wide (depending on the variety) and usually clasp the stem, but smaller upper stem leaves may be stalkless but not fully clasping.
 The lower leaves are sometimes toothed and can have fine hair on the margins.
 Lower leaves on some varieties will drop early and leaves are generally subject to powdery mildew.
 Surfaces are smooth and blue-gray color from which comes the common name.

 The floral array is a panicle atop the stems with stiffly ascending branches.
 Flowers are on long stalks.

 Flower heads are 1 to 1-3/8 inch wide and composed of two types of florets: An outer ring of 13 to 23+ blue or violet ray florets which are pistillate and fertile.
 These surround 19 to 33+ central disc florets that are tubular, yellow, bisexual and fertile.
 The corolla of the disc floret has triangular lobes on the throat which spread slightly when the floret opens.
-The anthers on the stamens of the disc florets are yellow, with the five stamens tightly surrounding the style.
+The anthers on the stamens of the disc florets are yellow, with the five stamens tightly surrounding the style, which has appendages at its tip.
+The style is exserted from the corolla throat when the floret opens.
 The disc florets turn reddish with age, typical of asters in this genus; each flower has its own fairly long stalk (pedicle).
 The flower stalks have dark green leafy bracts which are appressed to the stalk.
 These graduate into 4 to 6 series of phyllaries which are appressed to the flowerhead.
 The phyllaries are unequal in size and have long dark green tips.
 The tips can be lance shaped or diamond shaped.

 Seed: The seed is a dry 4 to 5 nerved cypsela 2 to 3.5 mm long, with a rose to tawny pappus attached for wind dispersion.
-Seeds will germinate in a warm location.
+Seeds do not need cold stratification and will germinate without delay in a warm location.

 Varieties: Two varieties of the four accepted varieties have been reported for Minnesota - var. laeve, which has strongly unequal phyllaries with diamond shaped tips and var. geyeri which has less strongly unequal phyllaries with lanceolate shaped tips.
 The former is the one found, the latter was last collected in the wild in 1891.
 Both varieties have leaves that conspicuously clasp the stem with blade length less than 5x the width and are lanceolate to ovate in shape.
 The other two varieties, not found in Minnesota, have linear to lanceolate leaves, usually 5x the width and slightly clasping.
 Var. concinnum usually has the basal leaves gone by flowering time and the stem leaves are linear-lanceolate.
 Var. purpuratum has leaves mostly linear and basal and stem are present at flowering time.

 Names: The old name for this aster was Aster laevis.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
-The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
+The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair and, while obscure, it was first applied by Christian Gottfried Daniel Nees von Esenbeck in the 1800s in describing the type aster for the genus.
 The species name laeve, is from the Latin meaning 'smooth'.
 The author names for the plant classification are as follows: ‘A.Löve’ is for Áskell Löve (1916-1994) Icelandic botanist, co-founder of the Flora-Europaea project and professor at various universities in North America.
 ‘D.Löve’ is for Doris Löve (1918-2000), Swedish systematic botanist, active in the Arctic and collaborator with Áskell Löve on numerous publications.
 They updated the work of the original classifier - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 For comparison, a similar blue aster flower grows in the upland Garden -- the Sky Blue Aster, Symphyotrichum oolentangiense; it has different leaves, a smaller flower and the flower head phyllaries are different.
 Comparison photos are shown below for other asters with blue ray florets.